← Chapter 10· | Turning Signs (Contents) | References | blog |

 In a complex guidance system, such as a nervous system, fallibility of the parts turns out to be necessary to the viability of the whole.
 Llinás (2001, 264) summarized Warren McCullogh's explanation of how ‘reliability could arise from nonreliable systems’ as follows:

 He felt that reliability could be attained if neurons were organized in parallel so that the ultimate message was the sum of the activity of the neurons acting simultaneously.
 He further explained that a system where the elements were unreliable to the point that their unreliabilites were sufficiently different from one another would in principle be far more reliable than a system made out of totally reliable parts.This is part of Llinás's argument that homogenization and unanimity tend to make the whole system more fragile.
-If this principle applies to the political economy of the planet, it would suggest that the kind of globalized corporate culture which emerged in the 20th Century was lagging behind the scientific insights developed in that same period.
-Turning to the 21st Century, that global culture was showing its senescence by increasingly closing its collective mind to the insights emerging from its own research – such as the damage done to the climate and biodiversity of the planet by excessive human consumption.
-Our global civilization has made itself ripe for recycling.
+If this principle applies to the political economy of the planet, it would suggest that the kind of globalized corporate culture which emerged in the 20th century was lagging behind the ecological insights developed in that same period.
+During the recent pulse of fossil fuel consumption, increasing concentrations of both physical and social power in ever fewer hands have also undermined both global civilization and its biophysical support system.
+Human supremacy has made itself ripe for recycling.

 As systems, situations, stories or symbols develop (unfold) and articulate themselves, they take ever more definite forms, becoming more determinate.
 The roots -fin- and -term- both refer to limits, ends or boundaries; to define a word (or term) is to determine its subsequent usage in a given discourse, i.e. to fix implicit or explicit boundaries within which it can be used.
 Determination as a life process is essentially what Jesper Hoffmeyer called ‘semiotic causality, i.e. bringing about things under guidance of interpretation in a local context.’
 Nothing happens without some kind of efficient cause, just as no work gets done without energy; but the type of work that gets done is determined by the regulation of a guidance system grounded in semiosis.
 ‘Semiotic causality thus gives direction to efficient causality, while efficient causality gives power to semiotic causality’ (Hoffmeyer 2008, 64).

-Semiosis always involves final causes, or as Peirce called them, habits.
-If a habit becomes completely fixed, its transformation is terminated, and the determination process has reached its end: the spirit or energy which gave life to it has been dissipated.
+Semiosis always involves final causes, which we often call “purposes.”
+If a habit becomes permanently fixed, its transformation is terminated, and the determination process has reached its end: the spirit or energy which gave life to it has been dissipated.
 Time is the continuous disappearance of possibilities into the past, either through irrevocable closure as determinate facts or events, or through vanishing into the mist of the might-have-been.
 Our very lives are processes involved in, and constrained by, other processes.
 We value things, or consider them useful, according to their involvement in some process we inhabit.
 But most of our habits and implicit values are either preconscious or postconscious.
-They are the psychical remnants of the same self-simplifying process which generates physical complexity.
+They are the psychical products of the same self-simplifying process which generates organic complexity.

-The work done by semiosis is information, a process which transforms the guidance system thus informed.
-Considering information as product rather than process, it is embodied energy which, when incorporated in a continuing semiosic process, can alter the courses of subsequent energy flows.
+The work done by semiosis is information – not the quasi-substance but the process which transforms the guidance system.
+Its product is the emergy which can alter the courses of subsequent energy flows.
 The more complex information is (either as process or product), the more attention it requires.
 Any system capable of attention will therefore value cognitive simplicity, to the extent that its attention is limited.
-Science is a special case of this, and the economy of research (Peirce, CP 1.85 etc.) must take into account the limitations on energy and attention as well as funding limitations.
+Science is a special case of this, and the ‘economy of research’ (Peirce, CP 1.85 etc.) must take into account the limitations on energy and attention as well as funding.

 The value of simplicity, and the form it takes, both depend on the kind of complexity embodied in the system.
 Transformity accounts for practical value, but what about theoretical or esthetic value?
 We don't value one work of art over another because more energy went into its making, just as we don't value a theory for its practical applications alone.
-What makes it good for us beings engaged in semiotic work is not only what keeps us alive but what makes life worth living.
+What makes a work of art or theory “good” for beings like us is not only what keeps us alive but what makes life worth living.
 The value of semiotic work is its significance, and our sense of that arises from our instinctive sense of what we are here to do – the role we play in the drama of creation.
 Humans, for instance, are at their best as a species when carrying out the specifically human mission.

 The irony of the watch analogy is that the very purpose of a watch is to tell the time, and time – certainly an element of every process – is ignored when we focus on the structure of the watch.
 It can certainly be analyzed into many different functional parts, just as an organism can.
 But a watch does not develop those parts or those functions: they are specified and assembled by an external agency, the watchmaker.
 You can't grow a watch, because it is not integrated from within.